AI Contractor Estimate Follow-Up Service

 Fresh quote calls and web forms

-Homeowners asking about roof replacement, HVAC install, drain repair, panel upgrades, painting, flooring, fencing, window cleaning, or project pricing after local search or ads.
+Homeowners asking about roof replacement, HVAC install, drain repair, water damage, panel upgrades, painting, flooring, fencing, window cleaning, or project pricing after local search or ads.

 Outcome: Confirm the project, capture timing and property context, and move toward an approved estimate or callback path.